 When used appropriately, tiering, as defined in 40 CFR 1508.28, is a means of making the environmental review process more efficient by allowing parties to "eliminate repetitive discussions of the same issues and to focus on the actual issues ripe for decision at each level of environmental review" (40 CFR 1502.20).
 A tiered review consists of two stages: a broad-level review and subsequent site-specific reviews.
 The broad-level review should identify and evaluate the issues that can be fully addressed and resolved, notwithstanding possible limited knowledge of the project.
 In addition, it must establish the standards, constraints, and processes to be followed in the site-specific reviews.
-As individual sites are selected for review, the site-specific review.
+As individual sites are selected for review, the site-specific review evaluate the remaining issues based on the policies established in the broad-level review.
 Together, the broad-level review and all site-specific reviews will collectively comprise a complete environmental review addressing all required elements.
 Funds cannot be spent or committed on a specific site or activity until both the broad-level review and the site-specific review have been completed for the site.